-Nicki has considerable private sector board experience as well as expertise in strategic marketing, business planning and stakeholder engagement in global corporations and start-up companies in Australia and Asia Pacific.
-Her experience has been gained across Asia Pacific in emerging and established markets, working with organisations facing intense growth, undergoing transformation, disrupting industry or entering new global markets.
+Nicki has considerable private sector board experience as well as expertise in strategic marketing, business planning and stakeholder engagement in global corporations and start-up companies in Australia and across Asia Pacific.
+Her experience has been gained in emerging and established markets, working with organisations facing intense growth, undergoing transformation, disrupting industry or entering new global markets.

-Committee member: Community Investment and Marketing Committee
+Committee member: Community Investment and Marketing Committee.

-Dick Menting, Director (appointed February 2002)
+Dick Menting, Director (appointed February 2002 - 26 August 2021)